Interaction of functional brain networks is formed by k-clique percolation in the human structural connectome

+The observed difference between individual and common connections in importance for the clique structures connectivity is also confirmed by observation of the distributions of maximum cliques.
+In the initial network state, the characteristic clique size ranges within $5-10$ and reaches $20$ in the heavy right tail of the distribution (Fig.~\ref{fig6}e).
+We compared the distribution of maximal cliques if we cut half of the most individual or, on the contrary, half of the most common connections in connectomes.
+Comparison of the distribution shifts clearly shows the difference between the influence of individual and common connections on the characteristic clique sizes and confirms the special role of common connections for the connectivity of high-order clique structures (Fig.~\ref{fig6}e).
+Note that the effect is present against the fact that more connections remain in the network when cutting half with higher edge confidence values.

+The observed patterns in clique size distribution and their dependence on edge weight suggest a hierarchical organization of brain connectivity, where stronger, more common connections help in maintaining large-scale network structure.
+This hierarchical organization may facilitate efficient information processing and integration across different brain regions \cite{park2013structural}.

-We calculated the model edge confidence coefficient and edge clustering coefficient for the generated sample of model networks.
-The networks were generated by the previously described evolutionary process, in which their transitivity increased to a certain value of 0.4 under the fixed limitation on connection length and were built on the same fixed coordinates of vertices.
+We further calculated edge confidence for a sample of model networks.
+These networks were generated through the previously described process, increasing their transitivity to $0.4$ under fixed connection length constraints and with fixed node coordinates (the maximum connection length was set to $0.7$ in each of $200$ model networks with $100$ nodes and $1000$ edges).
+For both decomposition and inverse decomposition processes in model networks, edge confidence has a similar relation to the stability of clique cluster connectivity (Fig.~\ref{fig7}a-b).